 Why we have this page

 One of the things that makes gardening in the UK so interesting is that the weather is so variable from year to year.
 The weather affects the order that plants come out, and it can cause great disruption when we have extreme conditions such as frosts, floods, or drought.
 Weather conditions are also crucial to plant pests, and every year we are faced with different problems.
-So we thought that this year we'd comment on the weather we've had and what effect it has had on the common plant pests.
+So we thought we'd comment on the weather we've been seeing at our nursery and what effect it has had on the common plant pests.